glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/state.md

 ---

-The following sections break down the available state categories
+The following sections break down the available State categories
 * [Origin](#origin) - Where the room is anchored.
 * [Flags](#flags) - Which asset types to include.
 * [Transformation](#transformation) - Scaling, mirroring, flipping and rotating options.